-The jet grouting will be conducted within the cofferdams in waters ranging from 30 to 50 feet in depth, and grout will be injected into the soil to a depth of approximately 34 feet below the river bottom (the midpoint of the tunnel's height) and up to the surface of the river bottom sediment.
+The jet grouting or deep soil mixing will be conducted within the cofferdams in waters ranging from 30 to 50 feet in depth, and grout will be injected or mixed into the soil to a depth of approximately 34 feet below the river bottom (the midpoint of the tunnel's height) and up to the surface of the river bottom sediment.

-Jet grouting operations create columns of moderate strength soilcrete (soil mixed with cement and water) that are similar to low strength rock.
-The material used will have a consistency equivalent to hard clay and will be applied over 1.5 acres of the river bottom (the "low-cover area").
-Within the 1.5-acre low-cover area, 0.7 acres of soilcrete (approximately 120 feet wide and 270 feet long) will be elevated 1 to 2 feet above the mudline, and 0.8 acres will be approximately level with the mudline.
-Prior to removal of the cofferdam walls, all jet grout excess will be removed and any excess turbidity in pooled water will be brought down to be compliant with contract environmental requirements.
-Excess soil displaced by the jet grouting will be contained within the cofferdam and removed for off-site disposal by excavators stationed on the barges.
+Jet grouting and deep soil mixing operations both create columns of moderate strength soil crete (soil mixed with cement and water) that are similar to low strength rock.
+Jet grouting mixes native soil with cement and water via a high pressure jet.
+Deep soil mixing uses large diameter augers or paddles, rather than high pressure application, to achieve the same result.
+The material used will have a consistency equivalent to hard clay and will be applied over 1.5 acres of the river bottom.
+Within this area, 0.8 acres of soilcrete will be approximately level with the mudline, and 0.7 acres of soilcrete will be elevated between 1 and 2 feet above the mudline.
+Prior to removal of the cofferdam walls, all grout excess will be removed and any excess turbidity in pooled water will be brought down to be compliant with contract environmental requirements.
+Excess soil displaced by the jet grouting or deep soil mixing will be contained within the cofferdam and removed for off-site disposal by excavators stationed on the barges.

-Construction personnel will travel to the in-water work area via tugboat or dinghy; two boats are likely necessary, one for the crew and the other for delivery of materials.
-The in-water work will be accomplished in two 8-hour shifts per day on weekdays.
+Construction personnel will travel to the in-water work area via tugboat or dinghy; three boats are likely necessary per day for the crew and for delivery of materials.
+The in-water work will be accomplished in one 12-hour shift per day, five days per week.
 All construction material and equipment will be left on up to four barges at the work site, which will be moored-in-place for the duration of in-water construction at each cofferdam segment.
 The barges will be relatively small (approximately 30 feet wide by 90 feet long; total of up to 10,800 square feet for the four barges) and will be moored in deep water.